marcoberri/mbraspiroverduino/README.md

 Arduino
 - Channel 13 - Tilt Pan Left-Right
-- Channle 12 - Tilt Pan Upper-Down
+- Channel 12 - Tilt Pan Upper-Down

+Expansion Plate
+- Cut expansion plate with two holes under the engine controller to pass the 4 motor connectors TO DO ADD IMAGE

 TO DO